ealker/university-notes/CS38110_Open_Source/open_source_license.md

 ### Apache

+Apache is the most complex of the permissive licenses.

+Projects that use Apache: most of Apache Software Foundation projects use versions 1.x, whereas version 2.0 are in use by non-ASF projects.

 ### BSD: Berkeley Software Distribution
+From the University of California Berkeley.

+Projects that use BSD: Unix, FreeBSD, NetBSD, OpenBSD (basis of macOS).

 ### MIT: Massachusetts Institute of Technology
 Projects that use MIT: X.Org, JQuery, Node.js, Ruby on Rails, Lua, Jenkins, MS VS Code